alextanhongpin/ideas/README.md

 ## Singleflight pattern

 Look into the singleflight pattern for subscribing to connection. http://www.cs.duke.edu/courses/cps296.4/fall13/838-CloudPapers/dean_longtail.pdf.
 Also look into connection pooling in Golang, and sync.Once.

+## Future of Web Apps

+How would the future of web apps look like?
+Design conceptual websites with modern technologies.